Wichita State Shockers men's basketball

 The Wichita State Shockers men's basketball team is the NCAA Division I college basketball program representing Wichita State University in Wichita, Kansas.

 The Shockers have made 16 appearances in the NCAA tournament, reaching the Final Four twice, the Elite Eight four times, and the Sweet Sixteen six times.
 The team plays its home games at Charles Koch Arena, where it averaged 10,391 fans per game in 2012, ranking 38th nationally.

 The Shockers have made two Final Four appearances, losing both games.
-They made their first Final Four appearance in 1965 losing to UCLA 89–108.
-They made their second appearance in 2013, losing to Louisville 68–72.
+They made their first Final Four appearance in 1965 losing to UCLA 108–89.
+They made their second appearance in 2013, losing to Louisville 72–68.

 In 2014, Wichita State defeated the Northern Iowa Panthers in the regular season finale for their 9th Missouri Valley conference regular season title, becoming two-time defending MVC champions.
 The Shockers completed a perfect, undefeated regular season and swept the conference post-season tournament en route to a #1 seed in the NCAA tournament where they lost to eventual national runner-up Kentucky in the round of 32.

-The Shockers competed in the Missouri Valley Conference from 1949–50 to 2016–17 and have competed in the American Athletic Conference since the 2017–18 season.
+The Shockers competed in the Missouri Valley Conference from 1949–50 to 2016–17 and have competed in the American Athletic Conference, now known as the American Conference, since the 2017–18 season.

 History

 Wichita State, then known as Fairmount College, first took the court in 1906 under head coach Willis Bates.
 During this time, the sports teams were known as the "Wheatshockers".
 The first official game was held in the basement of Fairmount Hall.
 Fairmount lost to Washburn University by a score of 37–10.
 During this inaugural season, the Wheatshockers only won two games.

-Fairmount acquired a permanent home when Memorial Gymnasium was opened on January 15, 1921 in a game against the American Legion of Wichita.
+Fairmount acquired a permanent home when Memorial Gymnasium was opened on January 15, 1921, in a game against the American Legion of Wichita.
 The gym was later renamed Henrion Gymnasium in 1926.
 That same year, the newly renamed Municipal University of Wichita (popularly known as "WU") joined the Central Conference in athletics.

 WU gained notice outside of Wichita in 1927 when, led by First-Team All-American Ross McBurney and Second-Team All-American Harold Reynolds, the Wheatshockers finished the 1927 season with a 13–1 record and a second-place finish behind conference champions Pittsburg State University.